Web hosting service provides individuals and organizations with a server to store their website and make them accessible to people via the internet.

 - Security risks: If another website on the server is hacked, your website may be affected as well.

 - On the server configuration, users don’t have any control.

 Despite these potential drawbacks, shared hosting can be a good option for many websites, especially those that are just starting out or have modest traffic levels.
-If you’re considering it for your website, be sure to do your research and choose a reputable provider.
+If you’re planning on having it for your website, do your research for the best provider.

 2] VPS Hosting (Virtual Private Server)

 It uses Virtual Private Servers to provide users with a more private and isolated environment than shared hosting, while still providing the flexibility and affordability of a shared solution.

 VPS plans typically include more RAM and storage than shared plans, and may also include additional features such as root access and increased control panel options.

 VPS is often more expensive than shared hosting but can be a great option for those who need the extra resources.